 It was to be a partnership that elevated Tech3 and Jacque’s profile to a new level.
 The French rider won a dramatic 250cc title in the season finale against team-mate Shinya Nakano at Phillip Island in 2000 – with the Tech3 team thrilling fans worldwide with one of the closest finishes to a title fight ever to occur in history.

-In 2001 Tech 3 further enhanced its growing reputation by joining the MotoGP class, starting a long and successful collaboration with Yamaha in the premier series.
+A year later in 2001, Tech3 further enhanced its growing reputation by joining the MotoGP class, starting a long and successful collaboration with Yamaha in the premier series.

 Nakano scored Tech3 its first MotoGP podium in Germany in 2001.
 Since then, some of the biggest talents in racing have successfully spent time riding for Tech3, including Norick Abe, Carlos Checa, Alex Barros, Marco Melandri, Colin Edwards, Ben Spies, Cal Crutchlow and Andrea Dovizioso.